jratiwanich/guess1app/README.md

 #Guess1app
-Create an application using any version of Angular2 and whatever libraries.
+Create an application using any version of Angular2 and whatever libraries to make this App looks nice.
+This App is created by [Jak Ratiwanich][98e89d95]

+  [98e89d95]: https://www.linkedin.com/in/jakratiwanich/ "Go to my LinkedIn"

 ###Requirements:
 1) Application is uses to enter children in/out times for a day.

 2) Data for time entries will be stored on localStorage.
 Only valid records has to be stored.
 Records have to be stored right when they became valid.

 3) Hardcode list of 10 children.

 4) Time entry has the following logic:
 * OUT time must be greater than IN time
 * Next IN Time must be greater that previous OUT time
 * For last entry OUT time is not required.

 5) Click on header must set next In or Out time with current time.
 The button `Add Time` will be used for this functionality.

 6) After date change page present previously stored records for changed date.

 7) Header of each Timesheet contains :
 * Child or student's name
 * if last record has no out time (or null) display `IN` on the header.